AI-generated

 Key Excerpts

-• "A director of a corporation holds a position of trust and as such, he owes a duty of loyalty to his corporation."
+• "A director of a corporation holds a position of trust and as such, he owes a duty of loyalty to his corporation.
+In case his interests conflict with those of the corporation, he cannot sacrifice the latter to his own advantage and benefit."

 Precedents Cited

 • Acuña v.
-Batac Producers Cooperative Marketing Association, Inc., 20 SCRA 526 (1967) — Cited for the rule on implied ratification of contracts through silence, acquiescence, or acceptance of benefits.
+Batac Producers Cooperative Marketing Association, Inc., 20 SCRA 526 (1967) — Cited for the principle that a corporate board may impliedly ratify a contract entered into by its president.

 • Yu Chuck v.
 "Kong Li Po", 46 Phil.
-608 (1924) — Cited for the general rule that a president may bind the corporation by contracts in the ordinary course of business if reasonable under the circumstances.
+608 (1924) — Cited for the rule that a president may bind the corporation by a contract in the ordinary course of business.

 Provisions